<> <> <> <>

 There's "mild acne", which peer-reviewed studies have found is the most frequent form of hormonal acne in adult women and adult men (92% and 82% respectively).

-Moderate acne is slightly higher in adult men than women (15% and 7%); severe acne is seen in 3% of the men surveyed, and only 1% in women.
-[1]
+Moderate acne is slightly higher in adult men than women (15% and 7%); severe acne is seen in 3% of the men surveyed, and only 1% in women [1].

 What causes acne on the chin and jawline in men?

-So, your face is covered with pores — those tiny little dots on your skin, each the opening to a follicle made up of a hair and sebaceous oil gland.
+So, your face is covered with pores — those tiny little dots on your skin, each the opening to a follicle made up of a strand of hair and a sebaceous oil gland.
 Oil, dead skin cells and bacterial growth can result in clogged follicles [5] — and that's when you clog pores.

 And when you clog pores?
 Well, that's when you can get acne.
 As for why acne occurs?
 It's multifactorial.